-A crucial part of the EU's agenda for smart, sustainable and inclusive growth is bolstering Europe's education and training.
-With its international comparison and country analysis, the Education and Training Monitor fuels the debate on priority themes for education and training and informs national education reform debates.
+A crucial part of the Europe 2020 agenda for smart, sustainable and inclusive growth is bolstering education and training.
+With its international comparison and country analysis, the Education and Training Monitor fuels the debate on priority themes for education and informs national education reform debates.

 Relying on a broad range of quantitative and qualitative sources, the Education and Training Monitor includes Eurostat data, Organisation for Economic Co-operation and Development (OECD) studies and surveys as well as the analysis of education systems by the Eurydice network.
 The Monitor is the reliable and up-to-date source of information for peer learning among the 28 EU Member States.

 The strategic framework for European cooperation in education and training (ET 2020), which is a forum allowing Member States to exchange best practices and learn from each other, aims to achieve six targets by 2020:

 1. to reduce the early leavers from education and training below 10%

 2. to reach 40% tertiary educational attainment among 30 to 34-year-olds